gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 For a customer to be able to subscribe to an application through the SAP Cloud Platform cockpit, each SaaS business application should register itself on all CF landscapes where it is deployed.

 To register a SaaS application in LPS, a service instance of saas-registry should be created and the SaaS business application should be bound to it.
-The instance of saas-registry is created with a configuration json - *saas-config.json:*
+The instance of saas-registry is created with a configuration json - *saas-config.json:*.
+In the configuration.json file a url for the getDependencies and onSubscription callbacks must be provided.
+Note that the path segment of these urls are configurable however the tenantId url variable in onSubscription callback must be provided anyway.

 ```
 {